xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 ><https://github.com/akshshar/openr-vagrant>

-The vagrant provisioners will install open/R on "vagrant up" on both rtr1 and rtr2 and will setup the required "run" script for openr at `/usr/sbin/run_openr.sh` one each node.
+The vagrant provisioners will install open/R on "vagrant up" on both rtr1 and rtr2 and will setup the required "run" script for openr at `/usr/sbin/run_openr.sh` on each node.

 The switch in the middle is a nice-to-have.
 It allows you to capture packets as the two nodes rtr1 and rtr2 exchange hellos and peering messages.